 Is there a Minimum Salary?

-More specifically, beginning in 2006 each team had to pay a guaranteed Minimum Team Salary of 84% of the Salary Cap.
-Each year that percentage goes up by 1.2%, which means that it is 86.4% this season.
-However, the Minimum Team Salary cannot extend beyond 90% of the Salary Cap.
-Any shortfall in the Minimum Team Salary at the end of a league year has to be paid, on or before April 15 of the next league year, by the team(s) having such shortfall, directly to the players who were on that team's roster at any time during the season.
+Under the prior edition of the CBA, beginning in 2006 each team had to pay a guaranteed Minimum Team Salary of 84% of the Salary Cap.
+Each year that percentage went up by 1.2%.
+However, the Minimum Team Salary was not to extend beyond 90% of the Salary Cap and any shortfall in the Minimum Team Salary at the end of a league year had to be paid, on or before April 15 of the next league year, by the team(s) having such shortfall, directly to the players who were on that team's roster at any time during the season.

 How do you define "Salary"?

 Answer: Salary means all compensation paid to a player, including money, property, investments, loans or anything else of value.
 Salary, however, does not include benefits.
 Furthermore, a player’s salary will also include compensation for non-football-related services if such payment does not seem to represent an approximate fair market value.
 This broad definition of salary becomes complicated because it is affected by numerous rules which are used in computing the precise nature of the system.